 Your graduate program will also include a clinical practicum.
 The practicum must be a minimum of 400 clock hours of supervised clinical experience.

-Your practicum must include experience with client/patient populations across the life span and from culturally/linguistically diverse backgrounds.
-It also must include experience with client/patient populations with various types and severities of communication and/or related disorders, differences, and disabilities.
+Your practicum must include experience with patient populations across the life span and from culturally and linguistically diverse backgrounds.
+It also must include experience with various types and severities of communication or related disorders or disabilities.

 Step 2.
 Gain Required Professional Experience (RPE) Through a Clinical Fellowship Program